 There are now over 5000 surgical infection victims with cases pending.
 There has been one bellwether trial that resulted in a verdict for the defendant.
 The lawsuits in state court in Minnesota — only about 60 or so — have been dismissed.

-But there is a reason to still be encouraged.
+But there is a reason to be still encouraged.
 [Update: not really.]
 Mass tort cases usually begin with defense verdicts.
-The bar to bring a medical/scientific case is must stricter in Minnesota state court (Fyre-Mack test) than it is in federal court.
+The bar to bring a medical/scientific case is much stricter in Minnesota state court (Fyre-Mack test) than in federal court.
 Just one victory in court — just one — would change the landscape of this litigation.
 We hope to update this page soon with news of a plaintiffs’ victory.

 Gareis v.
 3M Bair Hugger

 In Gareis v.
-3M Bair Hugger, the first trial, the plaintiff claimed that the warming blanket caused contaminated air to enter his surgical wound and resulted in a serious infection after hip-replacement surgery in South Carolina.
-The plaintiff argued that 3M was aware of the potential risks associated with the device but failed to adequately warn patients and healthcare providers.
+3M Bair Hugger, the first trial, the plaintiff claimed that the warming blanket caused contaminated air to enter his surgical wound, resulting in a severe infection after hip-replacement surgery in South Carolina.
+The plaintiff argued that 3M was aware of the device’s potential risks but failed to adequately warn patients and healthcare providers.

 Example 2023 3M Bair Hugger Lawsuit

 In Goff v.
 3M, a newly filed Bair Hugger lawsuit, the plaintiff alleges he suffered an infection after undergoing a knee replacement surgery at Plainview Hospital in 2019.
 During the surgery, the Bair Hugger Forced Air Warming system was used, which the plaintiff alleges introduced contaminants into his surgical wound, leading to a periprosthetic joint infection (PJI) and subsequent complications.
-The plaintiff has undergone six additional medical procedures and treatments as a result of the infection.
-He is seeking damages for the harm they have suffered, including economic loss, and have listed a range of causes of action against the defendants, including negligence, breach of warranty, and fraud.
+The plaintiff has undergone six additional medical procedures and treatments due to the infection.
+He is seeking damages for the harm they have suffered, including economic loss, and has listed various causes of action against the defendants, including negligence, breach of warranty, and fraud.